Which Braves are apt to be traded by the deadline? Glad you asked | Mark Bradley blog

 Nick Markakis: The four-year contract at $10 million per annum expires after next season.
 He was pretty good in Years 1 and 2.
 He has been less good this year.
 (B-Ref WAR of 0.1.)
 What makes this a prime opportunity for the Braves to pursue a deal is the ascendant Ronald Acuna, who’s at Double-A Mississippi and who was just anointed the Braves’ No. 1 prospect (and No. 10 in baseball) by Baseball America.
 Acuna is 19, but he’ll playing the outfield in SunTrust Park very soon, meaning Markakis or Matt Kemp will have to make way.
 Owing to a more affordable contract, Markakis seems more apt to depart.

 Julio Teheran: A year ago, everybody wanted him.
 The Braves rebuffed all requests because, duh, they wanted him, too.
 That ardor has surely cooled.
 Going by B-Ref WAR, Teheran has been the least valuable member of this current rotation.
 (Bartolo Colon is gone, I remind you.)
-His ERA, WHIP, strikeout rate, walk rate and FIP (fielding independent pitching) all mark career worsts since he established himself as a big-league pitcher.
+His ERA, WHIP, strikeout rate, walk rate and FIP (fielding independent pitching) mark career worsts since he established himself as a big-league pitcher.
 For years, the debate was whether Teheran could be a true No. 1 starter; today he’s not even a No. 3.
 That his past two starts have been excellent only deepens the concern: If he’s capable of doing that, why doesn’t he do it every time?
 I’d have been stunned had he been traded last summer.
 I wouldn’t be stunned now.

 Brandon Phillips: On paper, he’s the most logical guy to go.
 He’s 36 and he’s about to become a free agent and he’s playing a position that could soon be manned by Sean Rodriguez if not Ozzie Albies if not both.
 Trouble is, he’s a second baseman.
 Most good teams have a good second baseman.
 (Altuve, Murphy, Pedroia, LeMahieu, Castro, Kipnis, Baez/Zobrist) There’s nobody desperate for Phillips.